Survivor Benefits Before Retirement

 How do I update my information?

 It is important to review and keep your spousal information and beneficiaries up to date with OPTrust to ensure that survivor benefits are paid according to your wishes.
+There are two ways to do this:

 This information is a summary of certain benefits offered under the primary schedule of the OPSEU Pension Plan and is not applicable to OPTrust Select.
 All information is current as of the date of publication.